indimail/indimail-virtualdomains/.github/README-indimail.md

 Once can use the script <b>make-recipients</b> to create a database for <b>recipients</b> extension.

+You can refer to [qmail-smtpd](https://github.com/mbhangui/indimail-mta/wiki/qmail-smtpd.8) man page for more details.

 # SMTP Access List

 One of the feature that IndiMail adds to <b>qmail-smtpd</b> is accesslist between senders and recipients.
 Accesslist can be enabled by creating a control file /etc/indimail/control/accesslist.
 A line in accesslist is of the form